 - The Smurfs (1981): Brainy Smurf fancies himself as a genius and is so obnoxious that he's hated by almost everyone, except his friend Clumsy Smurf.
 Clumsy is a Kindhearted Simpleton who genuinely admires Brainy and likes being around him, despite Brainy's arrogance.

 - Squidward considers himself an "artistic genius" and has disdain for his stupid but well-meaning neighbors SpongeBob and Patrick.

 - Mermaid Man is a Scatterbrained Senior, his sidekick Barnacle Boy is more cranky and bad-tempered than him, and easily annoyed by Mermaid Man's absentminded behavior.

 - South Park: Cartman is a calculating sociopath who regularly drags Butters into his schemes, or just casually bullies him for fun, but Butters is cheery, innocent, and usually friendly to Cartman (notably being one of very few to call him by his first name).
 Although it's zig-zagged with the "smart" and "moron" parts of the trope, as both of them can be quite clueless, and Butters is academically better than Cartman (Cartman is just more cunning).

 - Tex Avery MGM Cartoons: George and Junior.
 George is the Schemer while Junior is the dimwitted Fat Idiot.

 - Total Drama:

 - Heather is an Alpha Bitch who bosses everyone around, while Lindsay is a bubbly Dumb Blonde who gets ordered around.
-Although eventually Heather betrays Lindsay, to which Lindsay cuts her ties and gives Heather a "The Reason You Suck" Speech.
+Eventually, though, Heather betrays Lindsay, prompting Lindsay to cut ties and give Heather a "The Reason You Suck" Speech.